redstone-dev/neural.js/README.md

 # neural.js
-Allows you to create compact, powerful APIs that act and are the brains of websites.
+Allows you to create compact, powerful APIs that act and are the brains of websites via YAML.